emmt/MiRA/doc/USAGE.md

   Using a very small edge threshold `τ`, compared to the norm of the local gradients, mimics the effects of *total variation* (TV) regularizations.
-  Conversely, using a very small edge threshold yields a regularization comparable to *quadratic smoothness*.
+  Conversely, using a high edge threshold `τ` yields a regularization comparable to *quadratic smoothness*.